mofuss/.github/profile/README.md

 Stay tuned for updates, and thank you for your support as we continue to grow!

-MoFuSS uses Google Earth Engine for data download, R for data preparation and graphs, C++ for harvest probabiility maps, DINAMICA EGO for geospatial simulations (core scripts), ffmpeg for animations, and LaTeX for final reports.
+MoFuSS is open-source and open-access.
+It uses Google Earth Engine for data download, R for data preparation and graphs, C++ for harvest probabiility maps, DINAMICA EGO for geospatial simulations (core scripts), ffmpeg for animations, and LaTeX for final reports.

-As of November 25, 2024, the project does not include a license, effectively making it closed source.
-While others can view the code, they cannot legally use, modify, or distribute it.
-We plan to reopen the project after completing the development of the web-MoFuSS interface.
+We are now working on the development of the web-MoFuSS interface.
 This interface will provide the most user-friendly way to run MoFuSS with your own parameters on our HPC clusters—no installation required.

 Explore global geospatial results and access comprehensive documentation by visiting [MoFuSS's official website](https://www.mofuss.unam.mx/).